The goal of the Qualified New Business Venture (QNBV) Program is to incent equity investment in technology-based businesses in the state of Wisconsin.

 - If the relocation occurs 12 months or more after the investment but less than 24 months after the investment, 80% of the tax credit that was claimed as a result of the investment.

-2015 Act 55, effective July 14, 2015, provides that a business is considered to have not relocated outside of this state if WEDC determines that investment and employment levels have not diminished in Wisconsin, regardless of whether a business meets the penalty thresholds shown above for employees or payroll.
-Companies maintaining certification must continue to meet other program requirements including headquarters location.
-In addition, the penalty does not apply if WEDC certified a company prior to April 20, 2012, and the company converted a note or bond to an equity interest in reliance upon that certification.
+A business is not considered to have relocated outside of this state if WEDC determines that investment and employment levels have not diminished in Wisconsin, regardless of whether a business meets the penalty thresholds shown above for employees or payroll.
+(17) Companies maintaining certification must continue to meet other program requirements including headquarters location.
+(18) In addition, the penalty does not apply if WEDC certified a company prior to April 20, 2012, and the company converted a note or bond to an equity interest in reliance upon that certification.
+(19)

 Fund Manager Certification